Meet the Counsellors

 I currently see students for one to one appointments, and I facilitate a group for students experiencing low mood called Managing Mood, and a group for anxiety called the Y-Minds program.

-I am passionate about working with students and have firsthand knowledge of the hardships and challenges of student life.
-My practice creates a safe place for all individuals to show up as they are, tying in intersectional feminist and trauma-informed views and ideologies.
-Additionally, I strive to collaboratively set and work towards goals together, providing helpful tools along the way.
+Being an alumnus and having worked with staff, students, and faculty for several years, I have a deep understanding of the hardships and challenges of student life.
+My practice creates a safe place for all individuals to show up as they are and offers an integrative approach, understanding that each situation is unique.
+Additionally, my style often involves incorporating intersectional feminist and trauma-informed views and ideologies.
+I strive to collaboratively set and work towards goals together, providing helpful tools along the way.

 In my free time, I fill up my cup by sharing a meal with friends and family, catching up on my favourite reality TV shows, and being active outside.